vitalii-zahorodniuk/yii2-multilang/README.md

 - Automatically collect all new translates into DB
 - Has a widget to set a correct hreflang attributes
 - Provides a CRUD actions for edit the list of languages and the interface translations
+- Has a widget to create language selector (for adminlte theme)

 Installation
 ------------